A sordid scheme for deflecting hurtful office gossip

 Dear Ruined by Rumors,

 You need to engineer another scandal in the office.
 What could possibly trump your slutty story?
 Two subjects really get people’s tongues moving: people in positions of power acting inappropriately; and sex.
-So your counterfeit scandal should involve your boss engaging in sexual impropriety, and it should be even more shocking than the story currently circulating about you.
+So your counterfeit scandal should involve your boss engaging in sexual impropriety, and it should be even more shocking than the office gossip currently circulating about you.
 It has to be HUGE!

 Here’s your story.
 Your boss has a secret second job: drug-dealing pimp.
 How can you effectively start this rumor?
 Whispering it to a co-worker in the restroom won’t work.
 There needs to be some kind of evidence present in order for the rumor to take wing and spread.
 So have a couple of your friends dress like whores and cause a scene in your office, busting in to beg their “Big Daddy” for a fix.
 He’ll obviously “pretend” that he doesn’t know who they are and have Security escort them out.
 Your scandal will immediately take a back seat to this astounding revelation about your boss.

 There is a negative side to this strategy.
 Your boss was very nice in letting you keep your job after your transgression, and now you’re throwing him under the bus.
 You may feel bad about this, but you shouldn’t.
-If he’s worth anything as a boss, he’ll be above the petty gossiping of his subordinates.
+If he’s worth anything as a boss, he’ll be above the petty office gossip of his subordinates.
 In fact, any human being with an appropriate level of self-confidence will not be bothered by the whisperings of others.
 If you would only realize that other people’s thoughts and words change nothing about who you are, you wouldn’t have to resort to such sordid schemes to restore your dignity.

-Peace, Love, and Rising Above the Gossip,
+Peace, Love, and Rising Above the Office Gossip,

+PS.
 Do you have any advice for Ruined by Rumors?
 Leave a comment below!